Toronto Public Library: Musical instruments

 Since April 2016, the Parkdale branch has a collection of musical instruments including guitars, violins, keyboards, percussion instruments, and others that can be borrowed for free with a library card.
+Since then, the Musical Instrument Lending Libraries have expanded to the Downsview and York Woods branches.

-Museum + Arts Pass
+tpl:map

-The residents of Toronto can borrow museum passes with their library card.
-Each pass allows maximum 2 adults and 4 kids entering one site.
-Passes are distributed on a first-come, first-served basis, restocked every Saturday morning upon opening.
-Passes for popular sites, such as the Toronto Zoo, the ROM (Royal Ontario Museum) and the Ontario Science Centre, are often in very high demand and requires waiting in line.
+Adult residents of Toronto can reserve a pass to a number of Toronto attractions with their library cards — one pass each per year to each participating destination.
+On the first of each month, a limited number of dates become available for the succeeding month (i.e. September passes become available on August 1), and eligible card holders make a reservation for a specific date.
+The number of visitors who can share a pass varies according to the attraction.
+Passes for popular sites, such as the Toronto Zoo, the ROM (Royal Ontario Museum) and the Ontario Science Centre, are often in very high demand.

 Technology

 The Toronto Public Library technology services include public access computers and free wireless internet access in all branches.
 The Library also provides access to e-books, music, movies, and other electronic collections.
 All libraries also include at least one black-and-white printer where users are charged $0.15 per page.
-In the Toronto Reference Library, it holds the only public colored printer in the system.
+The Toronto Reference Library holds the only public colour printer in the system.
 The Toronto Public Library website allows users to reserve materials and have them transferred to the user's preferred branch.